DSCR Loan Explained: The Complete 2026 Guide

 - Reliability of execution

-A DSCR loan is a type of investment property financing that qualifies the borrower based on the property’s cash flow, instead of a borrower’s personal income.
+A DSCR loan is a type of investment property financing that qualifies the borrower based on the property's cash flow, instead of the borrower's personal income.
+DSCR loans are a type of non-QM (non-qualified mortgage) loan, meaning they operate outside Fannie Mae and Freddie Mac guidelines.

-DSCR stands for Debt Service Coverage Ratio, which is a simple financial ratio comparing a property’s rental income (or projected rental income) to its monthly debt obligations, property taxes, insurance, and HOA fees (if applicable)
+DSCR stands for Debt Service Coverage Ratio — a financial ratio comparing a property's rental income to its monthly debt obligations, property taxes, insurance, and HOA fees where applicable.

 Where:

-- Monthly Debt Service = Principal + Interest + Taxes + Insurance (+ Association dues, if applicable)
+- Monthly Debt Service = PITIA = Principal + Interest + Taxes + Insurance (+ Association dues, if applicable)

 Why DSCR Matters?